We hope that these FAQs are helpful to you.

 Thinking about immigration?
 Chances are that you’re making a life changing decision that could last until the expiry date on your work permit or a permanent move to Canada.

 Often people will do a quick web search engine query to find information about how to come to Canada.
 You’ll be linked to pages of sites, videos, blogs and forums to start the process.
 The truth is that information is accessible, but what to do with it is not.

-Here are some questions that our Immigration Professionals have been asked to help you determine what the right course action is for you:
+Here are some questions that our experienced immigration professionals and lawyers have been asked to help you determine what the right course action is for you:

 Why do I need to hire someone to help?

 For obvious reasons, this is a popular question.
 Canadian immigration is moving online with a do-it-yourself attitude.
 But, this also means that you are often relying on third party information hoping that it applies to your specific situation.
 The immigration lawyer assess each potential client to setup plans of action that both parties understand.
 Immigration cases are divided into manageable tasks, which helps alleviate the anxiety that comes with life changing submissions.

 Not every case is the same, the legal fees take into account your immigration goal and the complexity of the case in a cost effective manner.
 Remember, our goal is to make the process simple and affordable!

 Who will I be working with?

 A qualified immigration lawyer and their team are assigned to your case to help obtain necessary information and documentation from you.
 They have navigated interactions with thousands of clients and have ensured a tailored personal touch with every case.